 The metals in this group are sampled via a $PM{10}$ filter based monitor.
 Only four of the six metals analyzed for were detected in at least 90% of the samples taken.
-The correlation coefficients of these four compounds with the two different particulate classes are shown in Table 20.
-Manganese concentrations correlated well with the $PM{10}$ concentrations, having an r-value of 0.837.
-There were no significant correlations between any of the metals compounds and the $PM{2.5}$ concentrations, other than nickel, which showed rather strong negative correlations with both types of particulate matter.
+However, since all six of the listed metals are MQO Core Analytes, all metals concentrations are considered in this section.
+The correlation coefficients of these four compounds with the two different particulate classes are shown in Table 16.
+Manganese concentrations correlated well with the $PM{10}$ concentrations, having an r-value of 0.856.
+There were no significant correlations between any of the metals compounds and the $PM{2.5}$ concentrations.
 This suggests that select metals may be coming from geologic crustal, rather than combustion or secondary formation, sources.
 It is odd that the nickel concentrations exhibit such a strong negative correlation with both $PM{10}$ and $PM{2.5}$ concentrations.
 Nickel sources include various metal alloys, electroplating, motor vehicle exhaust, and geologic crustal material.
-A graph of the $PM{10}$ and manganese concentrations is seen in Figure 62.
+A graph of the $PM{10}$ and manganese concentrations is seen in Figure 59.

-Table 20.
+Table 16.
 Metals - Particulates Correlation Coefficients

 Analyte r-PM 10 r-PM 2.5

-Arsenic 0.544 0.140
+Arsenic 0.598 0.147

+Beryllium 0.437 -0.007

+Cadmium 0.159 -0.071

-Lead 0.565 0.266
+Lead 0.553 0.268

-Manganese 0.837 0.328
+Manganese 0.856 0.325

-Nickel -0.735 -0.818
+Nickel -0.752 -0.621